 Umbrella hub arrangements connect community-based organizations (CBOs) with health care payment systems to pursue sustainable reimbursement for the National Diabetes Prevention Program (National DPP) lifestyle change program.
 On this page, CBO is a broad term for organizations that are CDC-recognized and delivering the National DPP lifestyle change program in their local communities and can include Federally Qualified Health Centers, Area Agencies on Aging, pharmacies, tribes, local health departments, faith-based organizations, extension programs, small social service agencies, and/or other small health care providers.
 Throughout the Coverage Toolkit, CBOs participating in an umbrella hub arrangement will be referred to as subsidiary organizations, or subsidiaries.
 Each umbrella hub arrangement is convened by an umbrella hub organization, which is the lead organization in the arrangement.
 Umbrella hub arrangement is the overarching term that refers to the entire group, inclusive of the umbrella hub organization, subsidiaries, and the billing platform used to submit claims.

-This page is divided into four sections:
+This page is divided into five sections:

 - Objectives of Umbrella Hub Arrangements

 - Role of Public Health and Medicaid

 - Business Structure and Sustainability Considerations

 The webinar below introduces viewers to umbrella hub arrangements (UHA) and provides basic information about the who, what, and why of UHAs.
 Information is provided on the sustainability and the role of state health departments in supporting the development of UHAs.
 A UHA Basics Webinar FAQ is COMING SOON.